redhat-developer/gitops-repo-example/README.md

 ## Introduction

-The given mock repo is an indication of the capability of the GitOps tool, the given repo structure can be created by just running a couple of day-1 and day-2 commands.
+The given mock repo is an indication of the capability of the GitOps tool, the given repo structure constituting the entire GitOps configuration can be created by running a couple of day-1 and day-2 commands.
 A high level structure of the GitOps repo constitutes the config, environments folder and the pipelines.yaml file.

 ### Pipelines.yaml